-Some of the latest statistics indicate that worldwide, 1 in 3 people are overweight, and 1 in 10 suffer from obesity.
+Some of the latest statistics indicate that worldwide, 1 in 3 people are overweight and 1 in 10 suffer from obesity.
 This problem has serious consequences because obesity plays a part in the etiology of type 2 diabetes, cardiovascular disease, and certain forms of cancer.

-Of course, the cause of obesity is straightforward: people consume more calories than they need.
-One commonsense solution is to have people exercise more.
-Presumably, the obesity epidemic is linked to a sedentary lifestyle.
+Of course, the cause of obesity is straightforward: People consume more calories than they need.
+One common-sense solution is to have people exercise more.
+Presumably the obesity epidemic is linked to a sedentary lifestyle.
 Throughout most of human history, our forebearers lived physically demanding lives.
 In contrast, people today engage in limited physical activity.
-Presumably, this inactivity lowers daily energy expenditure, leading to excessive weight gain as caloric intake exceeds caloric outtake.
+Presumably, this inactivity lowers daily energy expenditure, leading to excessive weight gain, as caloric intake exceeds caloric outtake.
 Ready access to energy-dense foods only serves to exacerbate this caloric imbalance.

 But as it turns out, exercise appears to have little to no bearing on weight loss, defying conventional wisdom.
 While exercise has many health benefits, weight loss doesn’t appear to be one of them.
 Why?
-It's because based on the latest research, increasing our physical activity doesn’t lead to a greater caloric expenditure.
+Because, based on the latest research, increasing our physical activity doesn’t lead to a greater caloric expenditure.
 As a corollary, the only way to lose weight is to restrict caloric intake.

 Constrained Energy Expenditure

 Over the course of the last few years, researchers at Hunter College have sought to understand what, if any, aspect of the Western lifestyle contributes to obesity.
 In the process, they have learned that the sedentary lifestyle in the West is not the problem.
 They discovered that when people transition from an inactive lifestyle to one characterized by moderate activity, a small increase in energy expenditure occurs.
-But beyond that point, energy expenditure plateaus.
-Additional activity doesn’t translate into increased energy expenditure; instead, total energy outlay appears to be constrained.
+But, beyond that point, energy expenditure plateaus.
+Additional activity doesn’t translate into increased energy expenditure; instead total energy outlay appears to be constrained.

 For example, in 2012 the research team from Hunter College published the results of a study in which they examined the energy expenditure of the Hadza people, indigenous hunter-gatherers who live in the woodland and savanna of northern Tanzania.
 Anthropologists think that their way of living closely resembles the lifestyle of the first modern humans.
 As expected, the investigators determined that the Hadza are much more active than people who live Western lifestyles.
 Despite that difference, the average daily energy expenditure of the Hadza was no different than people from the Western world (once corrected for age, body size, and body composition).1

 In a broader study, the Hunter College scientists found the same trend when examining average daily energy expenditure for a sample of 332 people from Africa and North America.
-The sample included 25- to 45-year-old men and women, representing people with a variety of lifestyles.
+The sample included 25- to 45-year-old men and women representing people with a variety of lifestyles.
 After correcting for age, body size, and composition, average daily energy expenditure appeared to be constant, regardless of the amount of daily activity.2

 The Hunter College researchers speculate that as physical activity increases, our bodies conserve calories by reducing (1) our basal metabolic rate, (2) our repair processes, and (3) our growth rate.
 Additionally, women also conserve energy by reducing estrogen production and (for women who are nursing) decreasing lactation.
 The researchers also speculate that men and women may reduce energy expenditure by altering our posturing behaviors.